Aggravating factors in criminal cases generally provide a basis for a judge to sentence at the high end of the permitted legal range.

 Here are some common aggravating factors.

 Prior convictions.
-The defendant has a lot of prior convictions or convictions that are of increasing seriousness.
+The defendant's criminal record contains several prior convictions or convictions that are of increasing seriousness.

 Vulnerable victim.
 The victim was particularly vulnerable or the defendant took advantage of a position of trust to commit the crime.